Authors & Speakers - The FOLD

 Bio

-Léonicka Valcius is 2024 graduate from the Lincoln Alexander School of Law, and a Literary Agent at Transatlantic Agency.
-She represents books for children and adults with a focus on commercial and genre fiction by writers of colour.
+Léonicka Valcius is a 2024 graduate from the Lincoln Alexander School of Law, and a Literary Agent at Transatlantic Agency.

 Bio